 In the short-term, Cancer Research UK is planning to introduce online chat functionality to reduce the volume of calls to its call centre, providing an all-around digital experience for end users.
 The charity is also actively focusing its efforts on ensuring that it is moving multiple core operations online, such as donations and grant applications.

 Since the overwhelming success of the campaign, Cancer Research UK has further expanded its digital centre of excellence.
-The charity’s culture of experimentation now extends across every department, from junior to senior members of staff, empowering the entire organisation to learn new skills and try their hand at experimentation to improve every aspect of the digital experience.
+The charity’s culture of experimentation now extends across every department, from junior to senior members of staff, empowering the entire organization to learn new skills and try their hand at experimentation to improve every aspect of the digital experience.

 The introduction of internal initiatives such as ‘UX hour’, a daily hour-long knowledge-sharing session where employees come together to bounce off digitally-led ideas and suggestions, is a testament to Cancer Research UK’s bold approach to embedding experimentation into its culture.

 The charity is focused on becoming even more effective at raising money, educating the public and shaping policies in an effort to save more lives.
 Experimentation will continue to play a major role in the team meeting these goals, for a charity that is setting the standard in the sector.